PierreRochard/lightning-transactions/your_commitment_transaction_with_htlcs.md

        |
        *
        |
-       |                                                                       ,-> you can spend it one day after broadcasting this tx
+       |                                                                       ,-> You can spend it one day after broadcasting this tx
        *                                                                      /                      (expected outcome)
-       |                        ,-- if you have the secret payment preimage -<
+       |                        ,-- If you have the secret payment preimage -<
-       |  my payment to you    /                                              \
+       |  My payment to you    /                                              \
        \----------------------<                                                `-> I can spend it if you broadcast this tx and I have the revocation key
              (HTLC output)    |                                                                      (punish breach outcome)
                                \